Encouragement for Writers: 3 Writing Prompts That Will Rekindle Your Writing Enthusiasm

-We’re almost two weeks into 2018 and I’ve already dropped at least half the resolutions I made, and if you’re like most people, you probably have as well.

-Resolutions to better yourself are stressful, and even a momentary lapse can make a person want to scream and kick and cry.
-Perhaps eat an entire pint of ice cream.
-Perhaps wallow in self-pity, lamenting the magnificent writing career that could’ve been if only you hadn’t skipped writing that one day.
-That train of thought isn’t the best encouragement for writers.

-Not only is all that giving in to our writerly tendencies toward dramatics, it’s also all nonsense.
+If you're like me, you start new projects with enthusiasm.
+Nothing will stop you.
+And then, something does.
+If you've hit a roadblock and need some new energy, try one of these prompts to get you started again.

+When you get stuck, it's easy to slip into despair– to question yourself and your work.
+But don't let those initial doubts overwhelm you.
 There will be days where you won’t meet your word count, or even write at all.
 That doesn’t mean you’re not a writer.

 You ARE a Writer